QUALITIES OF A WARRIOR

 THE WARRIOR IS ALWAYS A LITTLE SELFISH, BUT NOT PERSONALLY SO, AND NEVER SO UNDERNEATH THE SURFACE

 This is hard to explain.
 The warrior must be selfish to survive.
-He or she cannot be giving away all the money, all the time, the goods and services, the sex, or one rarely survives well.
+He or she cannot be giving away all his money, time, possessions, or he will not survive.
 At the same time, the warrior is not really selfish, but just enough to survive and function well.
 This is what is meant by the phrase, the warrior is not personally selfish, and never underneath.

 In other words, the warrior needs to be selfish enough to stay healthy, to stay happy, to rest, regenerate, and earn a living.
 But the ultimate goal of the warrior is never self-aggrandizement, self-adulation, or self-indulgence in any way or form.

 THE WARRIOR IS WILLING TO RETRACE, OR GO BACK THROUGH AND INTO HIS OR HER TRAUMAS AND ILLNESSES AND HEAL THEM

 To overcome one’s illnesses and problems at the deepest level requires the process of retracing.
 In this fascinating phenomenon, one essentially “returns to the scene of the crime” in one’s head or body.
 Here one must redo, replay, and reframe events, traumas and illnesses until one plays them correctly and heals them completely.